darul75/personal-blog/posts/2015/2015-07-22_go-lang-simple-reverse-proxy.md

 ## Scenario

-You have a back end service somewhere with a webserver interface but you do not want to expose directly to the web or want to put some custom rules to access it, authentication, or some business logic.
+You have a backend service somewhere with a webserver interface but you do not want to expose directly to the front webserver or want to put some custom rules to access it, authentication, or some business logic.

 In this example, we will demonstrate role of our reverse proxy by forwarding all web request from server one (running on arbitrary 80 port) to another server somewhere, let's say http://127.0.0.1:8080